sanderengel/gds_exam_project/README.md

 # Lightning Strikes and Wildfire during the 2020 California Lightning Siege

-This app allows you to explore lightning strikes, resulting wildfires, and fire risk during the 2020 lightning siege in California in an interactive app.
+This is an interactive app which allows you to explore lightning strikes, resulting wildfires, and fire risk during the 2020 lightning siege in California.

 ![App screenshot](img/example.png)